developwithpurpose/front-end-developer-exercise/app/README.markdown

 It was took some thinking to be able to trigger both the nav transition, as well as the content with the same `:target` attribute.
-Since we can't target up the ancestor chain, I decided to place triggers at the top level of the content div, and then use those to select down into both the `nav` and `main` content areas.
+Since we can't target up the ancestor chain, I decided to place triggers at the top level of the content `div`, and then use those to select down into both the `nav` and `main` content areas.

-I did this with self closing `<a>` tags that only had ids.
-The only purpose of these is to act as a trigger for the transitions.
+I did this with self closing `<a>` tags that are just vehicles for ids.
+Then through sibling and child selectors, worked down to the elements to be effected.